lashad/atom-build-unitvm/README.md

 #### Config File

-In your project directory create file `.unitvm-build.yml` and add content below:
+In your project directory you will find file `.unitvm-build.yml` the content may look like:

-    name: AppName
-    eui64: 2C:1C:F6:D9:00:00:00:00

-Where `name` is your application name and `eui64` is unique identifier of your application.
-Please note: All your `.java` source files should be located under `src/main/java` directory.

-You may want to upload on your device using `avrdude` .
-Now you can add `avrdude` configuration parameters in your build file:

     name: AppName
     eui64: 2C:1C:F6:D9:00:00:00:00